goptics/varmq/README.md

 ### Priority Queue

-You can use priority queue to prioritize jobs based on their priority.
-Lower number = higher priority.
+You can use priority queue to prioritize jobs based on their priority. `Lower number = higher priority`

 ```go
 // just bind priority queue